 Triggers are cheap and easy to get.
 Frames are neither.

 Often smoothing one part will work as well as working on both, or the major amount of work can be done to the less critical part.

 TOOLS AND SUPPLIESPolishing requires some sort of abrasives capable of abrading metal.
 Among the usable materials are:

 Fine wet or dry sand cloth.
 This can be bought in finer grits at automotive supply houses where it's sold for use in painting cars.

 Crocus cloth.
 This is a very fine abrasive that gives a very smooth surface.
-It can be bought in sheets or in rolls from industrial supply houses like McMaster-Carr.
+It can be bought in sheets or in rolls from industrial supply houses like McMaster-Carr and some hardware stores.

 Rubber bonded abrasives used in power tools like a flex shaft or the Dremel tool.